Truth to Power Cafe

 Music by David Bowie recorded by Sven Ratzke

-‘Truth to Power Café’ continues its exploration into the power of free speech, and political activism as Bradford and Doncaster participants of all ages, beliefs, and backgrounds have five minutes to speak truth to power before a live audience and respond to the question: ‘Who has power over you and what do you want to say to them?’
+In 2018 ‘Truth to Power Café’ continues its exploration into the power of free speech, and political activism as participants of all ages, beliefs, and backgrounds have up to five minutes to respond to the question: ‘Who has power over you and what do you want to say to them?’ before a live audience.

 In association with Index On Censorship